Goshido/android-vulkan/docs/vulkan-validation-layers.md

 ### Building `libVkLayer_khronos_validation.so`

 At this point we able to build _Vulkan_ validation layers for _Android_.
-Unfortunatelly stock building process via `Android.mk` files does not work out of the box.
+Unfortunately stock building process via `Android.mk` files does not work out of the box.
 There are two reasons:

 1) Force autotests with dependencies
 2) Mess with linking of the static libraries: `layer_utils`, `SPIRV-Tools` and `SPIRV-Tools-opt`